Ranvirdeshmukh/HCI-final/README.md

 ## 🎯 Project Overview

 **StakeClock** is a social‑accountability timer that pairs friends—and their shared cash "stake"—to turn good intentions into completed habits.
-This website presents the complete case study of our 4-week HCI capstone project at Dartmouth College.
+This website presents the complete case study of our final project at Dartmouth College, exploring health and wellness habit formation through community accountability.

 ### Key Results
 - **+313% increase** in task completion vs. digital‑only baseline